tolkit/cgr/README.md

 OPTIONS:
     -f, --fasta <fasta>    The fasta file
-    -s, --save <save>      Should the matrix coordinates be saved?
+    -g, --grid <grid>      Should the matrix be overlayed with a grid? [default: false]  [possible values: true, false] -o, --order <order>    Should the matrix be overlayed with a grid? [default: 2] -s, --save <save>      Should the matrix coordinates be saved?
 Warning: these files can be very large, and take a while to write. [default: false]  [possible values: true, false]
 ```